evelocore-official/EazyBook-doc/Doc.md

-# Roadmap for EasyBook Doc Channel System Powered by eveloCore
+# Roadmap for EasyBook Doc Channel System
+> Powered by evelocore

 The application consists of two sides: **Doctor** and **Patient**.